Callmejp/DiplomaProject/README.md

 l read other the papers about testing techniques of DNN's robustness.
 They will find the DNN's `minimum abversarial distortion`.
 So l combined the DeepPoly with Binary Search, the new `__main__.py` in `Binary_Search` can be used to find it.
+## Fourth Step
+l have developed a Visual System based on DeepPoly.
+Specifically, I developed a website By Vue and Django.
+You can find the main code in `VisualSystem` directory.
+And l trained an CNN again which l learned from [here](https://github.com/ameyas1/CNN_Medical_Pneumonia).
+Although it doesn't have a `star` but l think DeepPoly can't handle the big DNNs used in the medical field.
+You can find the training code and sth else in `ChestNet` directory.
+## Finally
+Soon l will upload my paper here and you can check my results.
+But l think it's meaningless because you konw, the problem about testing the robustness of DNNs are NPC problems.
+And related techniques are just getting started.